learn-co-curriculum/phase-3-ruby-remote-data-practice-scraping/README.md

 ## Objectives

-1. Introduce web scraping and it's usages.
+1. Introduce web scraping and its usages.
 2. Learn how to use Nokogiri to scrape data from an HTML document.

 ## Introduction